 Opinions on Donor Eggs

 While you may prefer to use your own eggs, based on egg quality, your physician may have a better success rate using those from donors.
 That statistic, in turn, may influence whether or not they suggest donor use or not.
 Ultimately, it is your choice whether or not to proceed with a donor egg, and you may want to gather multiple professional opinions before you decide.

 Many physicians say they will change treatments to better the patient experience, but many do not.
 Without question, your doctor’s opinion is vital, but so is yours.
-So do your best to find a doctor who will let you feel heard.

 Private Versus Academic Affiliation